 In the Toast series today, we celebrate Hollywood legend and Oscar-winning director Robert Redford, whose illustrious career spans six decades.
 The ‘Sundance’ kid turns a glorious 87 today!
 From Butch Cassidy And The Sundance Kid (1969) to The Horse Whisperer (1998), we round up the best Robert Redford movies.

 Robert Redford once said in an interview that he loved mythology growing up.
 The mystical, powerful gods and goddesses.
 And the idea that we humans could somehow, if we’re very lucky, be gifted with their magical superpowers.
 Yes, you know where this is going.

 The actor.
 The Oscar-winning director.
-The Father of Independent Film (aka the Sundance Institute and its offshoots).
+The Father of Independent Film (aka Sundance).
 The environmentalist.
 The social activist.
 The notoriously private man off-screen.
 And yes, that rare, rare Hollywood star who was actually born in Los Angeles.
 (He is to Los Angeles what Al Pacino and Robert De Niro might symbolize to New York City.
 Redford has that carefree blonde West Coast charisma, as opposed to Pacino and De Niro’s delightfully tough New York City street manner and dark locks.)

 Oscar For Lifetime Achievement

 Since the 1970s, he’s also become a directorial force, making thoughtful, compelling films like Ordinary People (1980), which won multiple Oscars including Best Director and Best Picture.
 He also directed A River Runs Through It (1992), notable for its young breakout star Brad Pitt, and Quiz Show (1994), among others.
 No surprise, in 2002, Redford was gifted with an honorary Oscar for Lifetime Achievement.